What is High Performance Computing?

 Large memory nodes

-Large memory nodes are identical to normal compute nodes but have additional memory available to ensure they are capable of running more memory intensive SMP / OpenMP jobs.
+Large memory nodes are identical to normal compute nodes but have additional memory capacity.
+Thus, they have the capability to run more memory-intensive shared memory parallel processing (OpenMP) jobs.
 Jobs requiring sufficiently large amounts of RAM will automatically be dispatched to these nodes.

 GPU nodes